mikellykels/PersonalWebsite/content/featured/SteampunkRPG/index.md

 showInProjects: true
 ---

-A steampunk-themed RPG designed using C++ and Unreal Engine 5.1.
-Practicing and exploring an equipment system, a dynamic attack mechanism, detailed player stats, enemy AI, and UI elements.
-Also entered as part of the [Rookie Awards 2023](https://www.therookies.co/entries/21590).
+A steampunk-themed RPG using C++ and Unreal Engine 5.1, incorporating features like an equipment system, attack system, player stats, enemy AI, and UI elements.
+This project was part of my entry for the [Rookie Awards 2023](https://www.therookies.co/entries/21590), a prestigious competition spotlighting emerging talent in the creative industry.